 Amber is a hardened resin that is popularly used in gemstone jewelry.
 Though theoretically, Amber isn’t gemstone because it doesn’t have any crystalline properties, it is called so because of its glow and shine.
-It is actually nothing but hardened resin that came from ancient trees which fossilized over hundreds of years.
+It is actually nothing but hardened resin that came from ancient trees that fossilized over hundreds of years.
 Amber is most abundantly found in the Baltic region and that is why it is also known as Baltic Amber.
 The best quality Amber called Dominican Amber is known for its high quality which it acquired by the preservation of fossil insects on the hardened resins.

 If you are planning to buy silver Baltic Amber jewelry, one of the main reasons for buying it would be its color.
 But that’s one of the most debated things about Baltic Amber.
 As we have already mentioned Amber is formed by fossilization of natural resin but what we haven’t mentioned yet is that this can come in many colors.
 According to the evidence recorded till now, there are almost 250 shades of Amber known to mankind!
 But there are 7 main colors that are largely associated with this gemstone.
 This means that if you have a Baltic Amber earrings in the color orange, you could also get a Baltic Amber ring which is white!
 Let’s take a look at the seven colors that are commonly associated with Baltic Amber.